aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/32_PersonaTemplates.md

 ### Step 2: Create a Kubernetes Devcontainer Workspace

-Next, create a workspace using the Kubernetes Devcontainer template for template administration:
+Next, create a workspace using the Kubernetes Devcontainer template for Coder administration:
 1. **Access your Coder dashboard** and click "Create Workspace"
 2. **Select the Kubernetes (Devcontainer) template** (created in the previous step)
 3. **Configure the workspace parameters**: